catbus-ai/katlib/README.md

 ## Contributing 🌟

 We love contributions!
 Whether you're a coding newbie or a K-pop expert, there's a place for you in our community.
-Check out our `CONTRIBUTING.md` file to learn how you can help make Katlib even better!

 ## About Katbus 🏢

 Katlib is created by Katbus, a company dedicated to making coding education as exciting as a K-pop concert!
 Learn more about us in our `history.md` file.

-## License 📝

-This project is licensed under the MIT License - see the `LICENSE` file for details.

-## Support 💖

-Need help?
-Found a bug?
-Want to suggest a new feature?
-Open an issue or reach out to our team!

 ---